 Hit and run squads were set up, made up of 2 regular and 2 auxiliary police officers.
 Looters would be chased to make them run between squad members, who would hit them in the arm with a night stick, causing them to drop whatever they were carrying and lose some of their enthusiam for looting.

 He was ordained in the fall of 1977.
 He applied to be an Auxiliary Chaplain.
-The request was approved by the entire PBBX chain but unanswered by Auxiliary Headquarters.
+The request was approved by the entire PBBX chain of command but unanswered by Auxiliary Headquarters.
 He was appointed Chaplain for the 46th Precinct by the 46 C.O and when transferred to PBBX served as a chaplain throughout the Bronx.
 When they took public transportation to and from the 46, people frequently asked if they could talk with him and he spent most of each trip counseling people.